 Merle Great Dane Temperament

-The Great Dane is often described as the “gentle giant,” which is not to say this dog cannot be a fierce defender and protector when needed.
+The Great Dane is often described as the “gentle giant,”.
+But this is not to say this dog cannot be a fierce defender and protector when needed.

 But there is a reason many owners describe their dog as a “Velcro Dane.”

-Modern Great Danes are bred for a gentle disposition and clearly prefer cuddling to growling unless provoked.
+Modern Great Danes are bred for a gentle disposition.
+So, they prefer cuddling to growling unless provoked.

 To date, no firm research exists linking the merle Great Dane or any other coat color pattern in Great Danes to temperament differences within the breed.

 Choosing a puppy from a healthy breeding program provides appropriate early and ongoing socialization and training.

 This is along with a proper puppy diet and enrichment, which is vital to producing an even-tempered and gentle dog.